A Practical Mode System for Recursive Definitions: A Core Language of Recursive Definitions

 Besides dispensing with many constructs whose essence is captured by our minimal set, we further simplify matters by using an untyped ML fragment: we do not need to talk about ML types to express our check, or to assume that the terms we are working with are well-typed.\footnote{In more expressive settings, the structure of usage modes does depend on the structure of values, and checks need to be presented as a refinement of a ML type system.
 We discuss this in \myref{Section}{subsec:related-work}.
-Our modes are a degenerate case, a refinement of uni-typed ML.} (Untyped algebraic datatypes might make you nervous, but work just fine, and were invented in that setting.
-A $\kwd{match}$ form gets stuck if the head constructor of the scrutinee is not matched (with the same arity) by any clause.)
-However, we do assume that our terms are well-scoped -- note that, in $\letrecin {\fam i {x_i = v_i}} u$, the $\fam i {x_i}$ are in scope of $u$ but also of all the $v_i$.
+Our modes are a degenerate case, a refinement of uni-typed ML.} However, we do assume that our terms are well-scoped --- note that, in $\letrecin {\fam i {x_i = v_i}} u$, the $\fam i {x_i}$ are in scope of $u$ but also of all the $v_i$.

-Remark: recursive values break the assumption that structurally-decreasing recursive functions will terminate on all inputs.\footnote{ML accepts general recursive types, not just inductive types with recursive occurrences in positive positions.
-In particular, structural recursion may not terminate even in absence of recursive values} In our experience, users of recursive values are careful to ensure termination; we are not aware of production bugs caused by cyclic data flowing into unsuspecting consumers, but writing the correct definitions can be delicate. \citet*{cocaml} proposes languages extensions to make it easier to operate over such cyclic structures.
+\begin{remark} Recursive values are a controversial feature as they break the assumption that structurally-decreasing recursive functions will terminate on all inputs.
+The uses we found in the wild in OCaml programs typically combine ``negative'' constructs (functions, lazy, records) rather than infinite lists or trees.
+A possible design would be to distinguish an ``inductive'' sub-space of recursive types whose recursive occurrences are forbidden in negative positions, and whose constructors are not given the $\Guard$ mode in our system.
+In another direction, \citet*{cocaml} propose language extensions to make it easier to operate over cyclic structures. \end{remark}